 You must also have Higher English and National 5 Maths.
 National 5 Applications of Maths is accepted in place of Maths.

-For the degree in Chemistry with Teaching at the University of Strathclyde you normally need 4 Highers at AABB or AAAC (ABBB for Widening Access), including English, Maths, Chemistry and one from Biology, Human Biology or Physics.
+For the degree in Chemistry with Teaching at the University of Strathclyde you normally need 4 Highers at AABB or AAAC (ABBB for Widening Access), including English, Maths, Chemistry.
 Advanced Higher Maths and Chemistry is recommended.

-For the Professional Education and Chemistry degree at the University of Stirling, you need 4 Highers at ABBB (first sitting) or AABB (two sittings) including English and Chemistry plus National 5 Maths at B.
+For the Professional Education and Chemistry degree at the University of Stirling, you need 2 Highers including a science subject plus National 5 including Maths and a science subject.
+You must achieve Higher English before entering Year 3.

 For the BSc Hons Chemistry with Education at the University of the West of Scotland you need 4 Highers at BBBC including Chemistry plus National 5 English and Maths.
 You must obtain Higher English before entering Year 3.